Working towards Sustainable Fashion in the Print-on-Demand Industry

 While there are still issues to address, print-on-demand is gradually becoming a less wasteful and more sustainable alternative to the traditional bulk manufacturing and selling model.
 And that’s good news for both brands and consumers.

 If you’re a small business owner who uses print-on-demand companies to fulfill your orders, I suggest emphasizing all these POD advantages to your customers.
-They’ll be happy to know that they’re supporting a more sustainable fashion business model!
+To help you with the wording and marketing, download free copy and visuals templates at the bottom of this article.
+Use them as you wish and let your customers know that they’re supporting a more sustainable fashion business model!

 What comes next